GinoValenti/GinoValenti/README.md

 - 👋 Hi, I’m @GinoValenti
 - 👀 I’m interested in learn programming I would also like to learn more about design which is something that I am passionate about
 - 🌱 I’m currently learning MERN Fullstack & Mobile Apps in Mindhub.com
+- 👨‍💻 All of my projects are available at https://github.com/GinoValenti?tab=repositories
 - 📫 How to reach me ginorvalenti@gmail.com

 </div>